 How to Apply:

-All volunteer applicants must submit all the following documents in order for their application package to be considered complete.
+All volunteer applicants must be 18 years of age or older and submit all the following documents in order for their application package to be considered complete.
 Please note that not everyone who applies is accepted into the volunteer program.
-All Summer 2013 applicants must send in or drop off their applications by April 30th.
 If you are bringing the application in person, you must schedule a time to do so.

 - Complete the Volunteer